Doncaster, Victoria

-It has lots of schools and there is a planned railway station for Doncaster.
-Currently residents need to travel to Box Hill to get on the train towards the city.

 Geography

-The border of the suburb follows the Koonung Creek from Doncaster Road, along the south of the suburb to Wetherby Road, which, with Victoria Street, forms the eastern border.
-The northern border follows Ruffey Creek, Williamsons Road, Manningham Road and Ayr Street, to the junction of the Koonung Creek and Doncaster Road.
+The border of the suburb follows Koonung Creek from Doncaster Road, along the south of the suburb to Wetherby Road, which, with Victoria Street, forms the eastern border.
+The northern border follows Ruffey Creek, Williamsons Road, Manningham Road and Ayr Street, to the junction of Koonung Creek and Doncaster Road.

-The suburb is very hilly and due to its location it has panoramic views in every direction with the view to the west through the city stretching out to Bacchus Marsh on a clear day and the Macedon Ranges, to the north the Kinglake Ranges, to the east the Dandenong and Healesville ranges and south across the eastern suburbs to Glen Waverley/Mt Waverley.
+The suburb is very hilly and due to its location has panoramic views in every direction with the view to the west through the city stretching out to Bacchus Marsh on a clear day and the Macedon Ranges, to the north the Kinglake Ranges, to the east Dandenong and Healesville ranges and south across the eastern suburbs to Glen Waverley/Mt Waverley.

+As of April 2024, a project to install a water recycling plant is currently planned at Tram Road Reserve.

 History

 In 1841, Frederic Unwin, a Sydney solicitor, bought 5120 acre of land, including most of the present suburb of Doncaster, from the Crown for one pound an acre under the terms of the short-lived Special Survey regulations.
 The area was sometimes known as Unwin's Special Survey.

 The Doncaster region was settled in the 1860s and 1870s, predominantly by German settler orchardists.
 The German community was named Waldau, but the name Doncaster gradually became commonly accepted.
 A Lutheran church was the first one in Doncaster in 1858.
 A Lutheran school opened in 1860 and a denominational school in 1861.
 Doncaster Post Office opened on 17 May 1860.

-Schramm's Cottage, an historic stone cottage originally located in Doncaster Road (at the site of the fountain next to the Municipal Offices), was relocated to the site of the original Lutheran Church building in Victoria Street in the 1970s.
-The remains of the Waldau Cemetery, where approximately 150 burials took place between 1853 and 1888, are located in the grounds of Schramm's Cottage.
+Schramm's Cottage, an historic stone cottage originally located on Doncaster Road (at the site of the fountain next to the Municipal Offices), was relocated to the site of the original Lutheran Church building in Victoria Street in the 1970s.
+The remains of the Waldau Cemetery, where approximately 150 burials took place between 1853 and 1888, are located on the grounds of Schramm's Cottage.